What Is Daucosterol?

-A small dose of between 1 and 3 grams of powder is recommended for mild stimulation and improved focus.
-A moderate amount between 3 and 6 grams is typically best for relaxation and mild pain relief.
-Larger doses between 6 and 8 grams are best for relieving moderate to severe pain and inducing sedation and deep relaxation.
+A small powder dose of between 1 and 3 grams is recommended for mild stimulation and improved focus.
+A moderate amount, between 3 and 6 grams, is typically best for relaxation and mild pain relief.
+Larger doses, between 6 and 8 grams, are best for relieving moderate to severe pain and inducing sedation and deep relaxation.

 No noticeable effects are attributed to daucosterol in particular, so it’s impossible to include a timeline.
 However, the physiological effects of kratom last between one and five hours for most users, depending on the dose.

 Unfortunately, relatively little is known about daucosterol compared to the major alkaloids in kratom.
 However, some research suggests that it acts as an anti-cancer agent, a natural antioxidant, and a neuroprotectant that makes it helpful in treating neurodegenerative diseases.